rwehresmann/linkedin-clone/README.md

 ![Contribution guidelines for this project](feed-screenshot.png)

-Linkedin clone is an implementation of [Linkedin](https://www.linkedin.com/feed/) that comprehend the following features:
+Linkedin clone is a limited implementation of [Linkedin](https://www.linkedin.com/feed/) that comprehend the following features:

   * Registration, login and logout actions;
   * Feed page with the functionality to create posts.